xfslove/alfred-google-translate/README.md

 ## Hotkey

-if you download the workflow, you may lost the hotkey, so you can manual config this.
+If you download the workflow, you may have to manually set the hotkey yourself.

 ##### hotkey config snapshot: